pinnaculum/iraty/README.md

 ```

 *iraty* can also process directories.
 YAML files (files with the *.yaml*
-extension) will be converted.
+or *.yml* extension) will be converted.
 The output folder hierarchy will match the
 input folder hierarchy.
 The output directory path, or the CID of the
 root IPFS directory (if you use *--ipfs*) is printed to stdout: